francescoBianchi7/VideoGame/readMe.md

 vector for projectiles and Zombies, and also to save the various videoModes in Setting State(the only way to go fullScreen is by setting the third row of graphics.ini to 1 instead of 0).

-The Game is Divided in 4 States: MainMenu is the starting state from which you can access GameState EditorState and SettingState. in EditorState you can modify the map by placing and removing Tiles.
+The Game is Divided in 4 States: MainMenu is the starting state from which you can access GameState EditorState and SettingState.
-Le keys supportate sono:
+In the Setting state you can change the resolution.
+In EditorState you can modify the map by placing and removing Tiles. the Supported Keys for this State are:
           T aumenta tyle type (solo type 0 e 2 sono usati) R per diminuire C collisione
           Directional Arrows to switch between tile Textures